Don H. Doyle

-Don H. Doyle is an American historian.
+Don Harrison Doyle is an American historian.
 He specializes in Civil War history and historiography.
 He is best known for his books Faulkner's County: The Historical Roots of Yoknapatawpha and The Cause of All Nations: An International History of the American Civil War.

 Life and career

-He completed his BA from the University of California, Davis, and his PhD from Northwestern University.
+He completed his BA at the University of California, Davis, and his PhD at Northwestern University.
 Doyle is retired as a Professor of History at the University of South Carolina.

 He has spent several years teaching and researching in Europe and Latin America.
 He is also a Public Policy Scholar at the Woodrow Wilson International Center for Scholars.
 He was appointed a Fellow of the National Humanities Center in Research Triangle Park, North Carolina.